 Creating Comfort through Proper Positioning

-Where you place nesting boxes is also vital to see them serve their role best.
+The placement of nesting boxes is also vital to functionality.
 When positioning nesting boxes, placing them together in small groups is recommended.

 You may be tempted to spread them all around the coop, but that will only occupy more space and disorient the social egg-laying aspect of hens.
 For your boxes to serve their purpose best, you can choose to have one box with several compartments or have many boxes and arrange them together.
 You can even stack up to three boxes to save on space if they are correctly installed for stability and performance.

-Notably, if you must stack more than three boxes, ensure they stay within four feet high.
+Notably, if you must stack more than three boxes, ensure they stay within four feet high and have a walking stick in front of the nests for easy access.

-In the most recent coop designs, it is not uncommon to find coops with nesting boxes positioned on the outside.
-These boxes are designed to be a small outer extension of the entire coop and can be accessed by the chicken inside while the owner picks eggs from outside.
+In the most recent coop designs, it is not uncommon to find coops with nesting boxes built on the side of the coop.
+These boxes are designed to be a small outer extension of the entire coop and can be accessed by the chicken inside while the owner gathers eggs from the outside.
 This is made possible by having a small door-like extension on the nesting box positioned on the outside.
-You can also cover the box with a hinged roof which you open to pick the eggs without disturbing your hens.
+You can also cover the box with a hinged roof, which you open to gather the eggs without disturbing your hens.

 The design should be featured in your coop construction plan if you incorporate an exterior nesting box.
 You want to attach the box to remain firm for longevity.

 With protruding nesting boxes, you need to cut out the frames in a way that will leave enough space for the box to be fixed.
-Precisely, leave studs 2 ft., ′ 5½ inches” apart between two boxes, and this space will allow you to easily slide in the box without cutting out other studs.
+Precisely, leave studs 2′ 5½” apart between two boxes, and this space will allow you to easily slide into the box without cutting out other studs.

-With the exterior nesting box, it is essential to add a lockable lid to help thwart any four-legged egg nappers.
-Also, install weather stripping to block out rain.
-This is a way to avoid handling the annoying dirt in your coop when rainwater flows in and messes up the bedding and egg-laying mats.
+With the exterior nesting box, it is essential to add a lockable lid to help thwart any four-legged egg nappers and predators.
+Also, install weather stripping and roofing shingles to block out rain, as it will keep you from dealing with annoying dirt in your coop when rainwater flows in and messes up the bedding and egg-laying mats.

-Be simple and go for the simple plans.
-A flap of rubber lining or plastic sheeting works fine and is readily available.
-You can also divert rainwater by installing a length of aluminum flashing, which you can find at any home center or lumberyard
+Be simple and go for the simple plans – A flap of rubber lining or plastic sheeting works fine, and you can easily find one.
+You can also divert rainwater by installing a length of aluminum flashing, which you can find at any home center or lumberyard.

 Comfortable Egg-Laying Beddings for Hens